-Loss aversion prevents us from the economically rational decision as you can see from the two questions in the mini-questionnaire to detect loss aversion.
+Loss aversion prevents us from the economically rational decision as you can see from the mini-questionnaire.

 Amateurs and professional investors alike suffer from loss aversion.
 In fact, rogue traders are more often the result of loss aversion than evil.
 It often starts with a small loss, and in an effort to cover it up, the trader would double down and take more risk, digging a bigger and bigger hole for themselves.

 Understanding loss aversion helps us put our emotions in perspective, which helps to prevent irrational decisions.